R21Digital/galactic-archives/docs/batch_summary.md

 Updated `main.css` with flexbox-based `.layout`, `.sidebar`, and `.content` classes for responsive page layout.

 Added category front matter to markdown files to populate the sidebar menu.

+### Batch 003 – Breadcrumb and Template Improvements

+Created `breadcrumbs.njk` to show a simple navigation trail.

+Updated `base.njk` to include the breadcrumbs and page metadata section.

+Enhanced `head.njk` with a dynamic meta description for each page.

+Extended `main.css` with styles for breadcrumbs, headers, and meta info.